Kenora Airport

 Kenora Airport is located 5 NM east northeast of Kenora, Ontario, Canada.
 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the Fort Frances-International Falls International Bridge.
 CBSA officers at this airport can handle general aviation aircraft with no more than 15 passengers.
 The airport has one asphalt runway that is 5800 by 150 ft.
 The airport is under Aircraft Group Number (AGN) classification of IV.

 The airport was one of three finalists for the WestJet Innovation & Excellence Award for the Canadian Tourism Awards 2018, along with Vancouver International Airport and Quebec City Airport.

 Airlines and destinations

-As of May 11, 2024, there are no scheduled flights at this airport.
+Bearskin Airlines had served Kenora Airport until May 11, 2024.